Peter Sissons: BBC

 In June 1989, Sissons took over from Sir Robin Day as the presenter of Question Time.
 He continued until December 1993, when he was succeeded by David Dimbleby.
 He co-presented the BBC's coverage of the 1992 general election with Dimbleby and Peter Snow.

+From 1993, and for some years afterwards, he hosted Breakfast with Frost on Sunday mornings when regular host David Frost was unavailable.

-He worked for ITN, Channel 4 News and BBC News, where he hosted the BBC Nine O'Clock News and the Ten O'Clock News.
+Between 1989 and 1994, he co-hosted the BBC Six O'Clock News after which he moved to present BBC Nine O'Clock News and he stayed with the programme when it became Ten O'Clock News.
 He was dropped from this position in January 2003.
 Sissons reportedly accused the BBC of ageism in response to its decision to remove him from the bulletin.

 In 2002, Sissons announced the death of the Queen Mother on the BBC.
 This broadcast created controversy and criticism from some newspapers as he wore a burgundy tie and not a black one, deemed more appropriate for such news.
 He later defended his choice and a senior BBC source said: "We thought if the newsreader suddenly rushed off screen to change into a black tie for the announcement it would be a distraction for viewers."

 Sissons subsequently presented weekend afternoons on BBC News 24, the corporation's rolling news channel, although until 2004 he still occasionally appeared on the Ten O'Clock News when Huw Edwards, Fiona Bruce and Darren Jordon were unavailable.
 Sissons also presented News 24 Sunday, the replacement for Andrew Marr's BBC One programme The Andrew Marr Show when it was off air during the summer.
 He also occasionally presented weekend bulletins on BBC One.

 He retired from the BBC in 2009, announcing on 12 June his intention to retire in the summer in order to write his memoirs.

 Sissons cited a 2009 interview he conducted with Harriet Harman as the final catalyst for his decision to leave the BBC.
 He noted how producers seemed "twitchy" about leaving him to interview the Labour politician unsupervised, and that those producers contacting him with advice "seemed to be fully paid-up members of her fan club."
 Sissons noted his shock at being urged not to raise the issue of a breaking controversy surrounding Gordon Brown failing to invite the Queen to a D-Day commemoration event, because it was "only a campaign being run by the Daily Mail".
 He asked the question anyhow, and upon arriving home afterwards decided he no longer wished to work for the organisation.